JourneyOver/CTRPF-AR-CHEAT-CODES/README.md

 6. Move the `.txt` file to either

 - `sd:/cheats/`
-  - txt files are conviently already named correctly if placing here
+  - txt files are conveniently already named correctly if placing here
 - or place along side `plugin.plg` from #4 and rename the `.txt` to `cheats.txt`

 7. Use your button combo to load up `rosalina menu` (default is usually `L+Down+select`) and enable `plugin loader` if it isn't already and then load up your game

 - If you get a green screen during load then it worked
-- To open CTRPluginFramework menu press `select` once in game
+- To open CTRPluginFramework menu press `select` once in-game

 \--